lukeSky3434/fronius-energy/README.md

 # Fronius Energy Consumption

-Access PV live logs using the Fronius Solar API V1 and sends the values to a influx db.
+Access PV live logs using the Fronius Solar API V1 and sends the values to an influx db.

 # Description